Angular inflation in multi-field ${\alpha}$-attractors: Background evolution

 The regime of angular inflation allows for a simple derivation of the trajectory through field space.
 One can eliminate $\dot \theta$ from the approximate equations \eqref{eq:ang_theta} and \eqref{eq:ang_r}.
-Under the additional assumption that the Hubble function is dominated by the potential $H^2 \simeq \tfrac13 V$ (the neglect of the kinetic terms can easily be justified as the angular motion is slow-roll, while the radial motion is even slower), one obtains a parametric equation for the field trajectory during angular motion \beq r(\theta)=\frac{ \sqrt{ \sqrt{\frac{81}{4} \alpha ^2 ((1-R) \cos (2 \theta )+R+1)^4+ (1-R)^4 \sin ^4(2 \theta )}-{9\over 2} \alpha ((1-R) \cos (2 \theta )+ R +1)^2}}{ \sin (2 \theta ) (R-1)} \, , \eeq where $R$ is defined in Eq.~\eqref{eq:potential}.
+Under the additional assumption that the Hubble function is dominated by the potential $H^2 \simeq \tfrac13 V$ (the neglect of the kinetic terms can easily be justified as the angular motion is slow-roll, while the radial motion is even slower), one obtains a parametric equation for the field trajectory during angular motion \beq r(\theta)=\frac{ \sqrt{ \sqrt{\frac{81}{4} \alpha ^2 ((1-R_{\rm m}) \cos (2 \theta )+R_{\rm m}+1)^4+ (1-v)^4 \sin ^4(2 \theta )}-{9\over 2} \alpha ((1-R_{\rm m}) \cos (2 \theta )+ R_{\rm m}+1)^2}}{ \sin (2 \theta ) (R_{\rm m}-1)} \, , \eeq where $R_{\rm m}$ is defined in Eq.~\eqref{eq:potential}.
 We have verified the attracting nature of this solution for a wide range of initial conditions in Fig.~\ref{fig:ang_attractor}.
-The remarkable property of this solution is that it only depends on $\alpha$ and the mass ratio, while all initial data $\theta_0$ and $r_0$ have dropped out.
-In contrast, the slow roll approximation (or any other approximation that fixes the velocities), one obtains a family of trajectories through multi-dimensional field space - which is e.g.~a one-parameter family for the two-field case.
+The remarkable property of this solution is that it only depends on $\alpha$, the mass ratio $R_{\rm m}$ and the initial angle $\theta_0$, while all other initial data have dropped out.
+In contrast, for the slow roll approximation (or any other approximation that only fixes the velocities), one obtains a family of trajectories through multi-dimensional field space - which is e.g.~a one-parameter family for the two-field case.
 In a sense, the angular inflation solution is therefore closer to the notion of single-field attractor as it is independent of all initial conditions \footnote{This type of coordinate dependent approximation, like the case of hyperinflation, is more obscure in Cartesian coordinates because the Christoffel terms of the light field are not balanced by the gradient term.
 The attractor solution is, of course, independent of coordinate system but an approximate form would be very hard to find.}.